- Why the UK remains a strong investment market in 2026

 -

 FCA-regulated activity without authorisation.
-If the business carries on any activity that requires FCA authorisation (credit broking, insurance distribution, payment services), check the FCA register before you go any further.
+If the business carries on any activity that requires FCA authorisation (credit broking, insurance distribution, payment services), check the FCA register before proceeding.
 Unauthorised activity can void contracts and expose buyers to liability.

 For a full due diligence walkthrough, our guide on how to check a UK business before you buy it covers the financial, legal, and operational checks in detail.